Find the Best Online Banks

 What to consider: Like other online-only banks, Simple has no physical locations.
 Simple doesn’t provide any Certificates of Deposit (CD), so it’s best to look elsewhere if you want a savings account with a higher interest return.
 You also are not able to deposit cash directly.

-Best online bank for interest rates
+Our favorite online bank for interest rates

 What we like: Ally’s savings account has a 2.2 percent APY, no matter the account balance.
 That’s one of the best APY rates you’ll find on a savings account.
 You can also link your checking and savings account and receive free overdraft protection.
 Ally’s checking account is as effortless as they come.
 It doesn’t require an initial deposit or minimum balance.
 Interest is 0.1 percent for accounts with less than $15,000.
 For accounts with over $15,000, the interest is 0.6 percent.
 Remote deposits are available through the Ally app.
 You can also send or receive money from friends and family.